GochoMugo/tgfancy/README.md

 > Here comes the fanciness

-### Ordered message sending
+### Ordered sending:

-Using an internal queue, we can ensure messages are sent in order without having to implement the wait-for-response-to-send-next-message logic.
+Using an internal queue, we can ensure messages are sent, *to a specific chat*, in order without having to implement the wait-for-response-to-send-next-message logic.

 For example,